Rómulo Betancourt: Assassination attempt

 Betancourt had denounced the dictatorship of the Dominican Republic's Rafael Trujillo.
 In turn, Trujillo had developed an obsessive personal hatred of Betancourt and supported many plots by Venezuelan exiles to overthrow him.
-The Venezuelan government took its case against Trujillo to the Organization of American States, turning to diplomacy first over armed response to resolve the political conflict.
+The Venezuelan government took its case against Trujillo to the Organization of American States (OAS), turning to diplomacy first over armed response to resolve the political conflict.
 That, in turn, infuriated Trujillo, who ordered his foreign agents to assassinate Betancourt in Caracas.
 The 24 June 1960 attempt, in which the Venezuelan president was badly burned, inflamed world public opinion against Trujillo, who was himself assassinated within a year.

 Photos of a wounded but living Betancourt were distributed around the world as proof he survived the assassination attempt that killed his head of security and severely injured the driver, who later died.
 An incendiary car bomb, which was in a parked vehicle, was detonated as his presidential car drove by one of the main avenues of Caracas, which shocked the nation.
 With both burned hands wrapped in bandages, Betancourt walked out of the hospital in front of photographers.
 The incident elevated him in the eyes of the public opinion.